sceckert/Data-and-Literary-Study-Spring2022/schedule.md

 ## Week 6: Canons, Anthology

 #### Mon 2/28
-- Read: John Guillory, selections from *Cultural Capital: The Problem of Literary Canon Formation* (1993)
+- Read: John Guillory, "Canonical and Noncanonical," in*Cultural Capital: The Problem of Literary Canon Formation* (1993) [Canvas PDF]
-- Read: Henry Louis Gates, “The Master’s Pieces: On Canon Formation and the African -American Tradition,” in *Loose Canons: Notes on the Culture Wars*  (1992)
+- Read: Henry Louis Gates, “The Master’s Pieces: On Canon Formation and the African -American Tradition,” in *Loose Canons: Notes on the Culture Wars*  (1992) [Canvas PDF]
-- Read: Toni Morrison, “Unspeakable Things Unspoken: The Afro-American Presence in American Literature” (1988)
+- Read: Toni Morrison, “Unspeakable Things Unspoken: The Afro-American Presence in American Literature” (1988) [Canvas PDF]

 #### Wed 3/2
-- Read: Melanie Walsh and Maria Antoniak, “The Goodreads ‘Classics’: A Computational Study of Readers, Amazon, and Crowdsourced Amateur Criticism,” *Journal of Cultural
-Analytics* 6, no. 2 (April 20, 2021)
+- Read: Melanie Walsh and Maria Antoniak, [“The Goodreads ‘Classics’: A Computational Study of Readers, Amazon, and Crowdsourced Amateur Criticism,”](https://culturalanalytics.org/article/22221-the-goodreads-classics-a-computational-study-of-readers-amazon-and-crowdsourced-amateur-criticism) *Journal of Cultural  Analytics* 6, no. 2 (April 20, 2021)
 - Read:  Richard Jean So, "Introduction" and "1.
 Production: On White Publishing,"  from *Redlining Culture: A Data History of Racial Inequality and Postwar Fiction** (2021)
-- Optional: José Eduardo González et al., “Measuring Canonicity: Graduate Read¬ing Lists in Departments of Hispanic Studies,” Journal of Cultural Analytics 6, no. 1 (March 19, 2021)
+- Optional reading: José Eduardo González et al., [“Measuring Canonicity: Graduate Reading Lists in Departments of Hispanic Studies,”](https://culturalanalytics.org/article/21599-measuring-canonicity-graduate-read-ing-lists-in-departments-of-hispanic-studies) Journal of Cultural Analytics 6, no. 1 (March 19, 2021)
 - Practicum: Norton Anthologies of English Literature (see packet of Norton tables of contents provided by instructor) tables of contents as data; quantifying the canon

 ## SPRING RECESS